Wind of scandal sweeps British elite's rural haven

 It was the latest development in an unending saga that has raised questions about the close relationships between the press and the cream of British politics.

-These were epitomized by the tale of Raise, a retired police horse loaned to Rebekah Brooks and once ridden by Cameron, as he finally admitted on March 2 after days of evading the question.
+These were epitomised by the tale of Raisa, a retired police horse loaned to Rebekah Brooks and once ridden by Cameron, as he finally admitted on March 2 after days of evading the question.

 “I don’t think I will be getting back into the saddle anytime soon,” Cameron told reporters, trying to laugh it off.